Nia Brodie: Atlanta Dream (second stint)

-On February 1, 2022, Coffey signed a one-year deal with the Dream.
+On February 1, 2022, Brodie signed a one-year deal with the Dream.

-On February 1, 2023, Coffey re-signed a second one-year deal with the dream.
+On February 1, 2023, Brodie re-signed a second one-year deal with the dream.

-On February 1, 2024, Coffey re-signed with the dream on a two-year contract.
+On February 1, 2024, Brodie re-signed with the dream on a two-year contract.

+Minnesota Lynx

+On April 12, 2026, Brodie signed with the Minnesota Lynx for the 2026 season.

 Overseas

-Coffey played for Maccabi Ramat Gan of the Israeli Female Basketball Premier League in the 2017–2018 season.
+Brodie played for Maccabi Ramat Gan of the Israeli Female Basketball Premier League in the 2017–2018 season.

-Coffey played for the Adelaide Lightning of the Women's National Basketball League (WNBL) in the 2018–19 WNBL season.
+Brodie played for the Adelaide Lightning of the Women's National Basketball League (WNBL) in the 2018–19 WNBL season.

-Coffey joined Arka Gdynia of the Basket Liga Kobiet in February 2019.
+Brodie joined Arka Gdynia of the Basket Liga Kobiet in February 2019.

-Coffey played for Çukurova Basketbol of the Women's Basketball Super League from October to November 2019.
+Brodie played for Çukurova Basketbol of the Women's Basketball Super League from October to November 2019.

-In January 2021, Coffey signed with Maccabi Haifa of the Israeli Premier League.
+In January 2021, Brodie signed with Maccabi Haifa of the Israeli Premier League.

-Coffey played for Flammes Carolo Basket Ardennes of the Ligue Féminine de Basketball in the 2021–2022 season.
+Brodie played for Flammes Carolo Basket Ardennes of the Ligue Féminine de Basketball in the 2021–2022 season.

-In January 2025, Coffey signed with the Townsville Fire of the WNBL.
+In January 2025, Brodie signed with the Townsville Fire of the WNBL.

 National career

-Coffey played for Team USA in the 2013 FIBA Under-19 World Championship for Women.
+Brodie played for Team USA in the 2013 FIBA Under-19 World Championship for Women.
 She broke the Team USA record for most free throws without a miss in the U19 tournament with 11.